Proven-Paradox/shaper-system/Handbook.md

 #### Shock X
 Shocked, rattled by sonic damage, or the like.
 This reduces your Mental Attack by X for its duration.

+#### Slow
+You are hobbled in a way that makes you slower, though you can still move somewhat.
+While slowed, you cannot use your Minor Action to move to a different square.

 #### Stagger
 Knocked silly.
 While Staggered, you lose your Minor action and have Bane -1.
 Unless a different duration is listed, Staggers only last one round (or six seconds outside of Initiative).